zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 $$ \tag{42} C_l(z, \theta) = 2 e^{z - z \mathrm{sin}{\theta}} C_h(z \mathrm{sin}{\theta}) - C_u(z, \pi - \theta), $$

-which means that we must find a position along the ray where the ray direction is orthogonal to the surface normal, evaluate the horizontal Chapman function there (twice, forwards and backwards, e.i. along the entire line), and subtract the value of the Chapman function at the original position with the reverse direction, which isolates the integral to the desired segment along the ray.
+which means that we must find a position along the ray where the ray direction is orthogonal to the surface normal (see the diagram in the previous section), evaluate the horizontal Chapman function there (integrate twice, forwards and backwards, e.i. along the entire line, from \\(-\infty\\) to \\(\infty\\)), and subtract the value of the Chapman function at the original position with the reverse direction, which isolates the integral to the desired segment along the ray.

-Christian Schüler in proposes an approximation for \\(C_u\\) in his [GPU Gems 3](http://www.gameenginegems.net/gemsdb/article.php?id=1133) article:
+Christian Schüler proposes an approximation for \\(C_u\\) in his [GPU Gems 3](http://www.gameenginegems.net/gemsdb/article.php?id=1133) article:

 $$ \tag{43} C_{u\\_cs}(z, \theta) = \frac{C_h(z)}{(C_h(z) - 1) \mathrm{cos}{\theta} + 1}. $$

-It's a very good approximation, especially considering the cost.
+It's a pretty good approximation, especially considering the cost.

 {{< figure src="/img/chapman_chris.png" caption="*Plot of the approximation of the Chapman function by Christian Schüler for \\(r = 6600\\).*">}}